Somendratripathi/Movielens_2/Fast_FM.md

 ### Future Tasks
 * Engineer additional features like last movie rated, number of days since first  rated movie, movie tags, addition info imdb, wikipedia
+* Evaluate individual impact of each of the features that were added
 * test separate regularization parameters for second order and first order terms
 * increase the range of hyperspace used for parameter training
 * A/B test the three approaches discussed

 ### Requirements